neoarz/Velora/README.md

 - Update pip: `pip install --upgrade pip`
 - Install wheel: `pip install wheel`
 - Try installing in a fresh virtual environment

+### Download Issues

+If downloads fail:
+- Check your internet connection
+- Verify the URL is correct and accessible
+- Some videos may be region-restricted or private
+- Try a different video format if conversion fails

 ## Contributing